 Below ground level, the foundation of Runyan Center is rising on schedule.
 Center rises on schedule; lack of funds limits facilities by Tim Knowles The digging and laying of the foundation for Runyan Center are now being completed and the second stage of construction will soon begin, according to John Sweitzer, manager of plant and purchases.
 This stage will begin with the placing of beams for the theater and the fine arts wing.
 Last term's quiet tremors were due to the blasting of a ditch from the center down to the valley.
-The ground water, which presented an unexpected pro-blem to the building of the utility room, now drains through this ditch.
-The most immediate problem is lack of funds ..
-Thus the center will have no bowling alley, swimming pool, or radio station (WECI), and the jazz room will not have the soundproof architecture originally planned.
-The college had hoped that students could help do some of the work, but this would involve negotiating with the union.
+The ground water, which presented an unexpected problem to the building of the utility room, now drains through ing with the union.
 The center will include an entire art, drama, and music section equipped for stage craft, make-up, ceramics, and an octa-gonal instrumental and chorus room.
 Organizations now in the basement of Bundy Hall will have offices in the new building.
 There will be a round, arenashaped coffeehouse with a sunken fireplace in the center, looking down the valley.
 The theater is constructed with no partition between the audience and the actors, and there will be an orchestra pit.
 There will be many places for lounging and conferences, as well as a billiard room.
-The center will include the post office, as well as a bookstore twice as large as the present one.
-Construction is on schedule and the building will be finished by March 1968 if progress keeps up.
+The center will include the post office, as well as a bookstore twice as large as the present Construction is on schedule and the building will be finished by March 1968 if progress keeps

 Here at Paust Printers, we take pride in the fact that everyone is on the first team.
 Because we work with a comparatively small staff, each member must be a skilled specialist.
 This approach to the printing business results in a consistently high creative level that applies to every customer, regardless of size.
 If you are looking for the biggest printer, we're not for you.
-If you're looking for the right printer, we might well be. ist Rinters Inc.
+If you're looking for the right printer, we might well be. ist Tinters Onc.